adamenagy/QuickerAssemblerDA/README.md

 ## Running

 Before running the project make sure that you provide the correct values for the following environment variables.
-You can set them either inside the project settings of `forgeSample` or some other ways:
+You can set them either inside the project settings of `forgesample` or some other ways:
 1. `FORGE_CLIENT_ID`: the client ID of your APS app
 1. `FORGE_CLIENT_SECRET`: the client secret of your APS app
 1. `FORGE_WEBHOOK_URL`: the URL of the server where you run this app